Signal briefing / Regional ISP

 Watchpoints

 MTH Networks represents the latent-risk category of internet infrastructure: an ASN holder with no operational footprint.
 Its registration alone does not indicate capability or intent, but the absence of activity means any future activation would be a sudden change.
-Analysts should treat this entity as a pre-operational signal, not an active participant.
+Analysts should treat this entity as a pre-operational signal, not an active entity.

 Concrete observable changes: BGP announcements from AS210619; modification of ASN registration details; new entries in PeeringDB; website content indicating services; any public business registration linking the entity to a commercial network operation.